Frequently Asked Questions

 Many sports stores carry swimming equipment, including D&J Sports.
 D&J Sports will have team suits for the 2022 season.
 Back to Top

 The Swim Team

-Swim team registration fees are determined each swim season.
+Swim team registration fees are determined each swim season and will be posted on the website under the "Team Fees" tab.
 For non-BCC club members there is an additional Facility Fee charged by Balcones Country Club.
 These registration fees are the team’s primary source of financial support.

 Registration fees cover the following:

 - Divisional swim meet entry fee

 The cost of the team swimsuit and other equipment (such as fins, goggles, swim caps, etc.) is NOT included in the registration fees.
 These items must be purchased separately.

 Swimmers must be 17 or younger on May 1st of the current year.
 BCC Sharks is not a learn-to-swim program.
 The swimmer should already have some basic swimming skills before joining the team.
 Prior to the first day of practice, new swimmers will be evaluated on their swimming ability.
 Your swimmer must be able to swim 25 yards (one length of the pool) freestyle, unassisted.
 Back to Top

 We communicate with parents via the following means: